MATRIX: Mask Track Alignment for Interaction-aware Video Generation: Dataset Curation Details

-\paragraph{Interaction-aware multi-instance tracks with verification.} Fig.~\ref{supple:a1_track_verification} illustrates the prompt design for vision-language verification, which checks the consistency between the bounding-box visual prompts and the appearance of the instance.
+\paragraph{Interaction-aware multi-instance tracks with verification.} Fig.~\ref{supple:a1_track_verification} illustrates the prompt design for vision-language verification, which checks the consistency between bounding-box visual prompts and instance appearance.
 We generate tracks in four steps.

 \textit{(1) Class-only proposals.} Given a video $V$, its prompt $P$ and its ID set $\mathcal{K}=\{(k, \mathrm{cls}_k, \mathrm{desc}_k )\}$, we uniformly sample $T$ frames and run GroundingDINO~\citep{liu2024groundingdinomarryingdino} with $\mathrm{cls}_k$ only.
-For each frame $i$, it returns up to $J$ candidate bounding boxes $(b_k^{i,j}, c_k^{i,j})$, where $b_k^{i,j}$ is a box coordinate and $c_k^{i,j}\in[0,1]$ is the class-conditioned confidence for the given class $\mathrm{cls}_k$.
+For each frame $i$, it returns up to $J$ candidates boxes $(b_k^{i,j}, c_k^{i,j})$, where $b_k^{i,j}$ is box coordinate and $c_k^{i,j}\in[0,1]$ is the class-conditioned confidence for the given class $\mathrm{cls}_k$.
 Thus, for each id $k$, the video yields at most $JT$ candidates across the $T$ sampled frames.
-This class-only setting provides high recall, but cannot disambiguate same-class instances and may still miss the intended target on difficult frames.
+This class-only setting provides high recall but cannot disambiguate same-class instances and may still miss the intended target on difficult frames.

-\textit{(2) Anchor selection and VLM verification.} For each noun ID $k$, we collect at most $J\times T$ candidates $\{(b_k^{i,j}, c_k^{i,j})\}$ on the $T$ sampled frames.
-We sort them by confidence and define \emph{anchor} as the highest scoring pair as: $(i^\star, j^\star) = \arg \max_{i,j} c_k^{i,j} $ with $b_k^\star=b_k^{i^\star, j^\star}$.
-We then query a vision-language model (VLM)~\citep{openai2024gpt4technicalreport} with inputs, including the frame $i^\star$, the crop from $b_k^\star$, the class name $\mathrm{cls}_k$ and the descriptor $\mathrm{desc}_k$, and ask whether the crop matches the description of ID $k$.
-If the VLM verifies the match, we accept $b_k^\star$ as the \emph{final} box for ID $k$ and initialize the SAM2~\citep{ravi2024sam2segmentimages} propagation from that frame to obtain the instance mask track of the ID.
-If not, we move on to the next candidate in descending order $c_k^{i,j}$ and repeat the aforementioned process.
-When no candidate is verified, the ID is dropped; if both subject and object are removed, the clip is excluded.
+\textit{(2) Anchor selection and VLM verification.} For each noun ID $k$, we collect at most $J\times T$ candidates $\{(b_k^{i,j}, c_k^{i,j})\}$ over the $T$ sampled frames.
+We sort them by confidence and define the \emph{anchor} as the highest-scoring pair as: $(i^\star, j^\star) = \arg \max_{i,j} c_k^{i,j} $ with $b_k^\star=b_k^{i^\star, j^\star}$.
+We then query a vision-language model (VLM)~\citep{openai2024gpt4technicalreport} with for inputs, including frame $i^\star$, the crop from $b_k^\star$,, the class name $\mathrm{cls}_k$ and the descriptor $\mathrm{desc}_k$, and ask whether the crop matches the description of ID $k$.
+If the VLM verifies the match, we accept $b_k^\star$ as the \emph{final} box for ID $k$ and initialize SAM2~\citep{ravi2024sam2segmentimages} propagation from that frame to obtain the mask track of the ID.
+If not, we move to the next candidate in descending $c_k^{i,j}$ and repeat the aforementioned process.
+When no candidate is verified, the ID is dropped; if both subject and object are dropped, the clip is excluded.